Triggers

 # Batch triggers

-Batch triggers are similar to polling triggers in terms of how they fetch new events.
-You can specify group size/batch size during trigger configuration.
+Batch triggers function similarly to polling triggers in how they fetch new events.
+However, they allow you to configure the group size or batch size during trigger setup, enabling more efficient processing of high-volume workflows.

 Batch triggers process trigger events in batches of user-specified sizes Batch triggers process trigger events in batches of user-specified sizes